Move On Baby

 "Move On Baby" is a song by Italian musical group Cappella, released in February 1994, by Italian label Media, as the fifth single from their second studio album, U Got 2 Know (1994).
 It was written by Gianfranco Bortolotti, Ricardo Overman, Diego Leoni, Lorenzo Carpella, Alessandro Pasinelli and Bruno Guerrini.
 However, the vocals were sung by Eileina Dennis and the rap parts were performed by Ricardo Overman.
 Bortolotti produced the song and it achieved success in many countries, particularly in Finland, Israel, the Netherlands and Switzerland, where it topped the charts.
 It has received sales certifications in Austria, Belgium, France, Germany and Switzerland.
-The music video for the song was directed by B. Smith and Wayne Holloway.
+The accompanying music video, directed by B. Smith and Wayne Holloway, received heavy rotation on European music television channels.

 Critical reception

 John Bush from AllMusic named "Move On Baby" a "continent-wide hi-NRG hit".
 Upon the release, Larry Flick from Billboard magazine wrote, "After several years of building a loyal following of hi-NRG and Euro-pop fans, Italo-house act Capella appears prepped to take on the rest of the club world.
 'Move on Baby' kicks with a perfect blend of foamy froth and underground depth."
 He named it a "cute and catchy song".
 Taylor Parkes from Melody Maker described it as "exotic", "refreshingly un-English" and "glorious".
 He also remarked its "face-punching beats".

 Andy Beevers from Music Week gave the song a top score of five out of five and named it Pick of the Week in the category of Dance, noting that it "relies heavily on an anthemic synth riff that is very similar to those used on the last two Cappella hits.
 The cheesy rap and screaming vocals provide the distinguishing features.
 Zero ponts for originality, but maximum marks for chart potential."
 James Hamilton from the Record Mirror Dance Update named it a "Culture Beat-type typical cheesy Italo pop raver" in his weekly dance colum.
 Mark Sutherland from Smash Hits was less enthusiastic and gave it one out of five, saying, "After 'U Got 2 Know' and 'U Got 2 Let the Music', the Caps finally write a song that doesn't start with the words "U Got 2".
 But what they've gained in grammar they've lost in catchiness."